 The qualities of Buenos Aires' most carefully maintained plaza (see p36) are boundless.
 From its highest point at Avenida Santa Fe, a towering statue depicting triumphant General San Martín on horseback is set on a scalloped base - a popular lunch spot for the neighborhood's workers.
-Palms, majestic lloronas, and oaks shade those resting on the manicured grass.
-From late October till mid-December. purple jacaranda trees bloom along the stairway leading to the Falklands War memorial.
-Map Q5 insufferable if not for Calle Florida's variety of shops and the quality of people-watching.
-Tiny snack kiosks sit alongside exquisite silver jewelers, young tango dancers and magicians gather crowds which, blithely entertained, impede pedestrian traffic, while sales clerks ply passersby with flyers for custom leather iackets.
+Palms, majestic Iloronas, and oaks shade those resting on the manicured grass.
+From late October till mid-December. purple jacaranda trees bloom along the stairway lejading to the Falklands War memorial.

+Calle Florida Ten blocks of unrelenting consumerism would be insufferable if not for Calle passersby with flyers for custom leather iackets.
 It is best to ao with the flow from Plaza de Mavo toward Plaza San Martín as. by the 10th block. most appreciate the plaza's tranquility.
 Map Q5